bluwy/svelte-router/README.md

 import ProfileBio from './ProfileBio.svelte' import Null from './Null.svelte'

-// Initializes the router.
-Subsequent calls to this function are ignored. initRouter({
+// Initialize the router
+initRouter({
-  // The routing mode: "hash" or "history".
-Default: "hash".
+  // The routing mode: "hash" or "path"
   mode: 'history',
+  // Define routes from the most specific to the least specific
   routes: [
     {
       path: '/',
       component: Home
     },
     {
+      // Use ":variable" to use named parameters
       path: '/profile/:id',
+      // Component with childrens must have a <slot />
       component: Profile,
       children: [
         {